Phil Ruffin: Relationship with Donald Trump

-Ruffin is a longtime friend and business partner of Former President Donald Trump, who was the best man at Ruffin's third wedding in 2008.
+Ruffin is a longtime friend and business partner of Donald Trump, who was the best man at Ruffin's third wedding in 2008.
 "Few know Trump as well, or in as many capacities, as Ruffin," reported the Associated Press in March 2017.
 They met at Trump Tower "in the early 2000s" when Ruffin was considering adding a Trump hotel to his Treasure Island casino.
-That idea did not pan out, but some time later, in Las Vegas, "Ruffin took Trump to a Nordstrom parking lot to show him a parcel of undeveloped land."
+That idea did not pan out, but sometime later, in Las Vegas, "Ruffin took Trump to a Nordstrom parking lot to show him a parcel of undeveloped land."
 Ruffin said, "This is where you ought to be," and Trump "instantly made a decision" to build there.
 Their wives are also good friends.
 Ruffin has described a Trump handshake as "better than any contract."
 In June 2018, Trump gave the Ruffins a tour of Air Force One during a stop in Las Vegas.

 2013 Trump visit to Moscow

 Ruffin may have become an important witness in the Trump-Russia Investigation and to disputed allegations in the related Steele dossier.
-Trump had flown on Ruffin's private jet to Moscow in 2013 for the Trump-owned Miss Universe Pagaent.
+Trump had flown on Ruffin's private jet to Moscow in 2013 for the Trump-owned Miss Universe Pageant.
 At the time Ruffin himself was married to a former Miss Universe, Ukrainian supermodel, Oleksandra Nikolayenko.
-Trump has since been accused of having engaged with prostitutes at a hotel room during that trip in urolagna-related sexual activities, and that those activities were filmed by Russian agents intended for the blackmailing of Donald Trump (kompromat).
+Trump has since been accused of having engaged with prostitutes in urolagnia-related sexual activities in a hotel room during that trip, and that those activities were filmed by Russian agents intended for the blackmailing of Donald Trump (kompromat).
 Former British intelligence officer, Christopher Steele provided reports of such activities, although they have not been substantiated in any major media outlets.
 Trump has repeatedly denied having stayed overnight in Moscow for the pageant (and therefore didn't require a hotel room) despite flight records indicating that Ruffin's plane arrived in Moscow on a Friday morning and departed Sunday.

 On that same trip.
 Ruffin may also have attended a meeting with Trump, Trump's bodyguard Keith Schiller, and local Russian officials regarding the development of a Trump Tower Moscow, another important aspect of the Trump-Russia Investigation.